Razany98/Customer-Segmentation-and-Persona-Analysis/README.md

 # Customer-Segmentation-and-Persona-Analysis

+Customer segmentation is one of the most valuable applications of machine learning in marketing and business analytics.
+This project uses K-Means Clustering to identify distinct customer groups based on demographic and spending characteristics.

-Customer segmentation and persona analysis using K-Means clustering to uncover customer behavior patterns and marketing opportunities.
+The goal is to uncover hidden customer patterns and generate actionable business recommendations that support personalized marketing strategies.